"I couldn't wait to see what happened

 “Oh.”
 Mrs. Brown paused, seeming perplexed, but her lips turned up in a reassuring way.
 “I understand so let me tell you about our Institute.”

 “Perhaps you’d fit in here.”

-I had no interest in joining her school, but from the minute my hands had been tied this morning, I’d lost all control of my life.
-I was their prisoner.
+Rayen’s heart dropped to her knees.
+She had no interest in joining her school, but from the minute her hands had been tied this morning, she’d lost all control of her life.
+She was their prisoner.
 For now.

 “Our program is for teens of high school age and is different from other schools in this part of the country in that we have two unique areas of study.
 We use a selection process based upon the skills of each student.
 Our diverse program was created to offer students with unusual abilities a chance to excel in areas not often taught in other venues.
 Or perhaps not taught in as specific a way as how we guide students here.”